mghasemi/sksurrogate/docs/sensitivity.rst

 Sobol
 ===========================================
-Sobol method (aka variance-based sensitivity analysis) works by decomposing the variance of the output of the model into fractions which can br attributed to inputs or sets of inputs.
+The **Sobol** method (aka variance-based sensitivity analysis) works by decomposing the variance of the output of the model into fractions which can be attributed to inputs or sets of inputs.
 The first-order indices are defined as:

 .. math::